Financial planning tools and services to put you on the path to the future you want

-You generally have to start taking withdrawals from your IRA, SEP IRA, SIMPLE IRA or other retirement plan account when you reach age 72 (Unless you turned 70 1/2 in 2019 or earlier.
-In that case, withdrawals started at 70 1/2.).
+You generally have to start taking withdrawals from your IRA, SEP IRA, SIMPLE IRA or other retirement plan account if you reached age 72 before the end of 2022.
+The RMD age has been raised to 73 starting in 2023 and 75 in 2033.
 Roth IRAs do not require withdrawals until after the death of the owner.

 You must also make minimum withdrawals from your 401k by age 72 (unless you turned 70 1/2 in 2019 or earlier) or when you retire.

 If you do not make these withdrawals, the IRS will assess a rather large penalty of 50% of the amount that should have been withdrawn.

 The IRS has more information on Required Minimum Distributions (RMDs).